South Korea group BTS speaks at UN, expresses hope in future generation | Politics

 South Korea group BTS speaks at UN, expresses hope in future generation

-Addressing the United Nations General Assembly (UNGA) as the special presidential envoy for future generations from their native South Korea, music group BTS on Monday expressed their faith in the ability of the youth to imagine a better world and organise efforts to achieve the dream.
+Popular music group BTS on Monday addressed the United Nations General Assembly (UNGA) as the special presidential envoy for future generations from their native South Korea and expressed their faith in young people's ability to imagine a better world despite the pandemic.

 The Grammy-nominated band -- comprising RM, Jin, Suga, J-Hope, Jimin, V, and Jungkook -- attended the 76th UNGA as part of their duties as envoys and also performed their latest English single ''Permission to Dance'' at the UN headquarters.

-In their speech, the group expressed hope for a better future with group leader RM saying, ''We thought the world has stopped but it continues to move forward.
+In their speech, the band expressed hope for a better future with group leader RM saying, ''We thought the world has stopped but it continues to move forward.
 I believe that every choice we make is the beginning of change, not the end.''
-The band attended the second meeting of the Sustainable Development Goals Moment (SDG Moment) of the Decade of Action with South Korea's President Moon Jae-in to lead the ''the global agenda for future generations, including sustainable growth, and to expand diplomatic power in line with Korea's elevated status in the international community''.
+The band attended the second meeting of the Sustainable Development Goals Moment (SDG Moment) of the Decade of Action with South Korea's President Moon Jae-in, who called BTS ''probably the artists most loved by people around the world'' as he invited them to the podium.

-They made their first in-person appearance in 2018 and their second address was made through a pre-recorded video message in 2020 owing to the novel coronavirus pandemic.

-RM took charge of the podium to first address the gathering eventually inviting other members to join in.
+RM was the first to address the gathering, eventually inviting other members to join in to deliver a message of hope and positivity.

 ''It is an honor to be here today, we are BTS appointed a special presidential envoy of the Republic of Korea.
-We're here today to share the stories of our future generation. ''Before we came here, we asked the young people in their teens and 20s around the world about their past two years and about the world they find themselves in today,'' the group leader, known for his English-speaking skills, said in Korean along with his group members as translated by the interpreter.
+We're here today to share the stories of our future generation,'' the group leader, known for his English-speaking skills, said in Korean along with his group members as translated by the interpreter.

-Jin then spoke about how the pandemic has affected the youth over two years.
+Jin spoke about how the pandemic has affected the youth over two years.

 ''There were times during the past few years when I too felt bewildered and troubled, but still here, we have people who cry out, let's live on, let's make the best of this moment,'' he said.